-PHirst Park Homes Inc., incorporated on August 31, 2018, is the first-home division and brand of CPGI.
+PPHI, incorporated on 31 August 2018, is the first-home division and brand of CPGI.
 Its projects are located within the fringes of Metro Manila and its target market are first-time homebuyers.
-Its current projects are located at Lipa and Batulao in Batangas, San Pablo and Calamba in Laguna, Naic, General Trias and Tanza in Cavite, Baliwag and Pandi in Bulacan, Tayabas in Quezon, Magalang in Pampanga, Balanga in Bataan and Gapan Nueva Ecija, which involve a multi-phase horizontal residential property and offer both Townhouse units & Single Attached units.
+Its current projects are located at Barangay San Lucas in Lipa City and San Pablo, Laguna, which involve a multi-phase horizontal residential property and offer both Townhouse units & Single Attached units.
 PHirst Park Homes is a joint venture project between Century Properties Group Inc. and Mitsubishi Corporation with a 60-40% shareholding, respectively.
+On 31 May 2023, the Board of Directors of the Company approved the acquisition of the 40% shareholdings or One Billion Sixty Million (1,060,000,000) common shares with a par value of One Peso (₱1.00) per share and Two Hundred Sixty-Five Thousand (265,000) Preferred B shares with a par value of One Thousand Pesos (₱1,000.00) per share of Mitsubishi Corporation in PPHI.
+As of 24 November 2023, the acquisition was concluded, and a deed of absolute sale was executed by Mitsubishi Corporation in favor of the Company.